Chapter 14: Lookup Arguments

 Given a multiset $f = {f_1, \ldots, f_n}$ of witness values (the “lookups”) and a public multiset $t = {t_1, \ldots, t_d}$ (the “table”), prove $f \subseteq t$.

-Why “lookup”?
+The name “lookup” comes from how these proofs work in practice.
 Imagine you’re proving a circuit that computes XOR.
 The table $t$ contains all valid XOR triples: $(0,0,0), (0,1,1), (1,0,1), (1,1,0)$.
 Your circuit claims $a \oplus b = c$ for some witness values.
 Rather than encoding XOR algebraically, you “look up” the triple $(a,b,c)$ in the table.
 If it’s there, the XOR is correct.
 The multiset $f$ collects all the triples your circuit needs to verify; the subset claim $f \subseteq t$ says every lookup found a valid entry.

 - $f$: the lookup values (what you’re looking up, your witness data)